JARBerry/AR-Moon/README.md

 ## Overview

-Using Augemnted Reality to overlay 3D objects from the digital world on to the real world.
+Using Augmented Reality to overlay 3D objects from the digital world on to the real world.
 Creates an illusion of the moon spinning in the room.

 ## Features in the demo